Loading...

 Velocity vs. Time Graphs: Area

-Until now, we learned how to find acceleration and the direction of a motion along a straight path using a velocity-time graph.
+Until now, we have learned how to find acceleration and the direction of a motion along a straight path using a velocity-time graph.

 Example (6): The velocity-time graph of a runner is shown below.
 How far does the runner move during the first 3 seconds?